mojaloop/security-bc/README.md

   - [Documentation](#documentation)

 ## Packages
-The Account Lookup BC consists of the following packages;
+The Security BC consists of the following packages;

 `authentication-svc`
 Authentication Service.